SautNil/Greetings/README.md

 - :telescope: Graduated from the BMSTU, Aerospace Faculty.

-- :seedling: I'm learning Java on my own..
+- :seedling: I'm learning Java on my own.

 - :zap: In my free time, i try to participate in Open Source projects.